Tagrand/makers-cloud-engineering-exercise/README.md

   - [x] You can visit a site
   - [x] You can submit a rating or any sort
   - [x] You can store the rating in a database
+  - [x] Make it a single page site
   - You can only add ratings of 1 - 5

-V2: You are asked for a rating on a hosted website  (MVP)  - Thing to note, should I just make it a single page app?
+V2: You are asked for a rating on a hosted website  (MVP)

 V3: You can see previous (all ratings) on another page, previous ratings